appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 <dd>

 Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user saves a video.
 You can also write custom JavaScript logic for this event by clicking the **JS** button next to the property.
+This event is only available when the camera widget is in Video mode.

 </dd>